montoyamoraga/tiny-trainable-instruments/docs/README.md

 ## About

-This document explains the documentation for the project Tiny Trainable Instruments.
+This document explains the documentation for the project Tiny trainable instruments.

 ## Contents